SFU-CMPT-201/a0-pub/README.md

 * At the end of each section, there are **Activities** that the tutorial asks you to complete.
 You *must* complete these activities because *those are what we grade*.
 * For grading, you need to record what you do and submit the recording.
-We have a program named `record` that records what happens in the terminal and saves it to some files.
+We have a program named `record` that records what happens on the terminal and saves it to some files.
 So before you start the tutorial, you need to run `record`, and later submit the files that it creates when you're done.
-It is important to remember that this records everything that you type in the terminal.
+It is important to remember that this records everything that you type on the terminal.
-  Thus, do not type in anything sensitive.
+  Thus, **do not type in anything sensitive.**
 * You don't need to do the tutorial in one sitting as you can stop recording and later start recording again.
+* There is a file named `a0-checker` in the repo.
+You *must* execute this at least once before your submission to check if your work is ready for our grader. `a0-checker` performs the following.
+    * It checks if you have recording files.
+    * It flags if you have copied and pasted anything, which is prohibited.
+More on this below.
+    * It checks your progress and tells you how you are doing.
+    * This is not a grader but if the checker says that everything is good and if you are done following the tutorial, you will get the full credit.
+    * It is entirely *your responsibility* to run `a0-checker` before submitting your work.
+If you don't do it, you may get an unexpected grade.
 * More precisely, when you work through the tutorial, follow these steps.
     * Make sure you are in the correct directory for this assignment by entering `cd ~/units/02-tools/a0-USERNAME` where `USERNAME` is your GitHub username.
     * Always enter `record` first before doing anything else.
 When `record` is running, the prompt will display `[recording]`.
 Make sure you see it before proceeding.
-    * `record` starts recording what you do in your terminal and saves it to the files in a directory named `.record`.
+    * `record` starts recording what you do on your terminal and saves it to the files in a directory named `.record`.
     * While recording, make sure that you do not copy and paste anything.
 If you do, you will get a
-      0. If you happen to do it, you will need to remove the entire `.record` directory and start the tutorial all over again from the beginning.
+      0. If you happen to do it, you will need to remove the entire `.record` directory and start the tutorial all over again from the beginning to avoid getting a 0.
     * Work through the tutorial and complete the activities.
 (There is one thing to note---for *6.
       Vi Text Editor* section, whenever the tutorial says enter `vi`, enter `nvim` instead.
 We do not use the original vi.
 Instead, we use Neovim, a newer implementation of vi.)
     * If you want to stop, enter `exit`, which stops recording.
-Note that this does not stop the container.
+Note that this does not stop the Docker container.
 It only stops recording.
 You need to enter `exit` again if you want to stop using the container.
     * Next time you come back, make sure you go to the correct directory (`cd ~/units/02-tools/a0-USERNAME` where `USERNAME` is your GitHub username) and enter `record`.
 It does not overwrite what you have recorded previously.
 It just writes to new files for